nqgl/filter_h5ads/README.md

 ## Pipeline Configuration

 Each filter can be independently configured and enabled/disabled.
-The pipeline executes in order: **Ensembl Conversion** → UMI → Guide → Mito → Gene.
+The pipeline executes in order: **Ensembl Conversion** → **Obs Value** → UMI → Guide → Mito → Gene.

 ### Ensembl ID Conversion (Preprocessing)
 ```python